AlbertoMercado57/CalculatorAppTest/README.md

 # My Playwright Project
 Using Page Object Model in Playwright is fun!
-Also added the unit test and buildspec yaml files for CI process.
+Added yaml files for CI process.